MicrosoftDocs/Devices-docs/surface/warranty-and-service-claim-form.md

 ms.author: chauncel
 ms.topic: how-to
 ms.localizationpriority: medium
-ms.date: 10/7/2020
+ms.date: 09/09/2024
 ---

-# Warranty and service claim form instructions
+# Submit a Warranty and Service claim for Microsoft devices

 The warranty and service claim form allows you to submit multiple claims in one service request for Microsoft Surface, Microsoft Surface Hub, Microsoft HoloLens 2, and Microsoft Azure Kinect products.